11th NIH Matilda White Riley Behavioral and Social Sciences Honors

 Early Stage Investigator Paper Competition

-Early Stage Investigators (ESI, within 10 years of their terminal degree) are encouraged to submit one article published, or accepted and in-press, between January 1, 2017 and December 31, 2017 that involves original research published in a peer-reviewed journal in which the ESI is the first author.
+Early Stage Investigators (ESI, within 10 years of their terminal degree) are encouraged to submit one article published, or accepted and in-press, between January 1, 2017 and December 31, 2017 that involves original research published in a peer-reviewed journal in which the ESI is first author or another authorial position that reflects scientific leadership and is customary to a specific BSS discipline (brief explanation is required in a discipline-specific circumstance).
 NIH’s Matilda White Riley Behavioral and Social Sciences Honors Selection Committee will rank these articles by how well they advance behavioral and social scientific excellence within NIH’s mission to enhance health, lengthen life, and reduce illness and disability.
 The committee will consider how each paper reflects one or more aspects of Dr. White Riley’s vision of research excellence:

 - Advances the conceptualization of health and wellbeing beyond a lack of illness or sole clinical outcome — for example:- Cognitive, affective and social functioning within a specific environment